build-trust/ockam/examples/app/portals/README.md

 ## Portals for Mac

 Portals is a Mac app built in Swift.
 It uses the Ockam Rust library to privately share a service on your Mac with anyone, anywhere.
 The service is shared securely over an end-to-end encrypted Ockam Portal.
-Your friends will have access to it on their **localhost**!
+Your friends can access it on their **localhost**!

 <img width="1012" src="https://github.com/build-trust/ockam/assets/159583/5efbcbfa-5083-4682-941c-71d9a6c24f84">